-ICT Level 1/2 Certificate
+ICT Level 1/2 Cambridge National Certificate

-The Cambridge Nationals suite is an exciting and modern series of more applied qualifications which have been recently updated to reflect changes in the field of digital applications.
-The ICT qualification is intended to be hands-on, working with a variety of standard and modern applications, including Office software, web authoring and multimedia.
+Applied qualifications are a modern series of qualifications aimed to provide real-life skills and knowledge for students to use in a vocation-based environment.
+The ICT qualification that we offer is intended to be hands-on, working with a variety of standard and modern applications, including Office software, web authoring and multimedia.